Inferring stochastic low-rank recurrent neural networks from neural data: Details of empirical experiments

 \subsubsection{Training details}

 The `student' RNNs had $20,40,60$ units, respectively and rank $R=2$, matching that of the teacher RNNs.
-For Fig.~\ref{fig:1}\textbf{a, c}.
+For Fig.~\ref{fig:1}\textbf{a}, \textbf{c}.
 The observation model was a linear Gaussian according to $G=\mathcal{N}(\mathbf{Mz}_t,\Sigma_\mathbf{y})$, and we used the optimal proposal distribution.
-For Fig.~\ref{fig:1}\textbf{b} we used $G=\mathsf{Pois}(\mathsf{Softplus}(\mathbf{W}\mathbf{Mz}_t-\mathbf{B}))$, with$\mathbf{W}$ a diagonal matrix (scaling the output of each unit individually).
+For Fig.~\ref{fig:1}\textbf{b} we used $G=\mathsf{Pois}(\mathsf{Softplus}(\mathbf{W}\mathbf{Mz}_t-\mathbf{b}))$, with $\mathbf{W}$ a diagonal matrix (scaling the output of each unit individually).
 For Fig.~\ref{fig:1}\textbf{b}, we used a causal CNN encoder as part of the proposal distribution.
 It consisted of 3 layers, with kernel sizes $(21,11,1)$, and channels $(64,64,2)$.
 We used (causal) circular padding.

 For all three experiments, we used $k=64$ particles, batch-sizes of $10$, and decreased the learning rate exponentially from $10^{-3}$ to $10^{-5}$.
-For Fig.~\ref{fig:1}\textbf{a,b}, we used epochs of 400 trials and trained for 1000 and 1500 epochs, respectively.
-For Fig.~\ref{fig:1}\textbf{c} we trained for $3000$ epochs of $96$ trials each.
+For Fig.~\ref{fig:1}\textbf{a} we trained for 1000 epochs of 200 trials, for Fig.~\ref{fig:1}\textbf{b} for 1500 epochs of 400 trials and for Fig.~\ref{fig:1}\textbf{c} for 200 epochs of 800 trials.
 We used a workstation with a NVIDIA GeForce RTX 3090 GPU for these runs.
 One model took about 3 to 4 hours to finish training.